Triverla/Triverla/README.md

 <!-- Any image aligned to the right.
 Beware the width -->
 <img width="55%" align="right" alt="Github" src="https://raw.githubusercontent.com/Triverla/.github/master/.resources/git-header.svg" />

-- 👨🏽‍💻 I’m currently working on [Laravel Dynamic Responses]
+- 👨🏽‍💻 I’m currently building the future
-- 🌱 I’m currently learning Blockchain Programming 💰
+- 🌱 I’m getting better at problem solving
 - 👯 I’m looking forward to collaborating on any fun-project 🤝
 - 🤔 I’m thinking of better ways to solve existing problems
 - 💬 Ask me about anything, I am happy to help